14 Quick and Simple Yard Maintenance Things to Do in October

 Test the Soil

-Grass grows best when it’s growing in the “pH happy zone.”
+Grass grows best when it’s in the “pH happy zone.”
 Grasses like a pH level between 6 and 7.2.
-If the soil is too acidic or too alkaline, the grass won’t thrive even if you do everything else right.
-So collect one tablespoon-size sample a couple of inches under the sod in three different places in your yard and take the three samples in for testing.
+If the soil is too acidic or too alkaline, the grass won’t thrive, even if you do everything else right.
+So collect one tablespoon-size sample from a couple of inches under the sod in three different places in your yard and take the three samples in for testing.
 Some garden centers offer the service, or search the Internet for “soil testing” to find a place to send it.

 You’re after a pH between 6 and 7.2.
-If it’s too high, you’ll treat the lawn with iron sulfate or sulfur; too low and you’ll use pelletized limestone.
+If it’s too high, treat the lawn with iron sulfate or sulfur; too low and you’ll use pelletized limestone.
 Whoever does the testing will tell you what and how much to use to fix the pH.
 Applying the treatment is as easy as walking around the yard with a spreader.

 Thatch is the layer of slowly decomposing grass stems, roots, clippings and debris that accumulate at the soil surface over time.
 It can build up in your lawn and virtually choke it to death.
 Excessive thatch buildup is commonly found in lawns that have been over fertilized or over watered and have never been aerated.
 Thatch buildup of 3/4 inches or more will restrict water and nutrient penetration into the soil (think of a thatched roof) and can harbor disease organisms that can increase the need for pesticides.
 Slice open a section of turf.
 If the thatch is more than 3/4 inches thick, take action.